alexdevero/templates-documentation/README.md

 # Template documentation
-Default documentation for my template and themes on [creative](https://creativemarket.com/alexdevero).
+Default documentation for my templates and themes on [creativemarket](https://creativemarket.com/alexdevero).